DFKI-NLP/kibad-llm/README.md

 #### Prerequisites

-- Hosting vLLM does not require poetry but uv to manage python!
 - In case you want to run a gated model, log into HuggingFace and make sure you have the correct access permissions.

 #### Hosting